bjlkeng/bjlkeng.github.io/source/posts/label-refinery.rst

 Figure 3 shows examples of random crops of "dough" and "butternut squash".
 You can see that they are visually very similar.
-Similarly, if we use hard labels for the crops, we'll most likely have a very hard time learning learning the two because for two similar images we have completely different labels.
-Contrast that with having a "soft label" for the patches of "dough", "butternut squash", "burrito", "french loaf" etc.
+Similarly, if we use hard labels for the crops, we'll most likely have a very hard time learning the two because for two similar images we have completely different labels.
+Contrast that with having a soft label of "dough", "butternut squash", "burrito", "french loaf" etc. for the various patches.

 .. figure:: /images/label_refinery4.png
   :height: 400px